peas-vr/v2s/README.md

 - Python >3.13.3
 - PIP

-1. Clone repo.
+1. Clone the repository
 2. Install the requirements
 ```
 pip install -r requirements.txt
 ```
-3. Place movie files with a supported extension into the same folder.
+3. Place movie files with a supported extension into the same folder
 4. Run the script
 ```
 python v2s.py